ayalaco/Web_scraping_with_Scrapy/amazon/Tutorial.md

 This is the scaffold on top of which we will build our spider.

-**"items.py"** - used to define dict-like subclasses for the scraped items.
+**"items.py"** - used to define dict-like classes for the scraped items.

 **"middlewares.py"** - used to define models with custom functionality that process the requests/responses from/to a website or a spider.